Tauranga activities for families

 The beach is always a good idea for a family holiday, even in winter!
 But there's much, much more to Tauranga and the Bay of Plenty than beautiful surf and harbour beaches.
 Kids' activities in Tauranga can embrace science, wildlife, favourite book characters, hot water relaxing and never-done-before sports.
 You'll have some amazing times and gather a phone-full of hilarious memories.

-With Whakaari (White Island) off the coast and Rotorua just to the south, it's not surprising that Tauranga is a hot spot for warm swims.
 The most famous of the region's hot pools is at the base of Mount Maunganui (Mauao).
 This geothermal spring was discovered in the 1950s by a local water diviner.
 Instead of finding fresh water, he found hot salt water!
 Of all the family things to do in Mount Maunganui, this one appeals to all ages and stages.

 Another relaxing hot pool complex is located in Bethlehem, just minutes from Tauranga city.
 The Fernland Spa Thermal Mineral Springs geothermal pool complex is surrounded by native forest.
 There's a large main pool and eight private pools.
 Go for a soak at the end of the day and you'll all sleep like logs.